 By: Les Barker, 6/30/17

 But, it can take years to build a solid brand – from logo creation, to the company mission statement, and the strategies used to deploy content.
-All these items require strategy, patience and thought to create.
+All these items require brand strategy, patience and thought to create.
 On the flip side, it could only take moments to ruin a brand …

-Somewhere among the complex digital web, your brand is out there representing everything you stand for.
+Somewhere among the complex digital web, your company brand is out there representing everything you stand for.
 But, it can also pose as a liability if not managed correctly.
 Just one wrong use of the logo could even be catastrophic.

 Marketing Asset Management

 Marketing Asset Management (MAM): The use of a central repository to customize, organize, and distribute finished sales and marketing content to both offline and online channels.
 Includes workflows, dynamic and locked content, integrations, security controls, and measurement.

 Without a marketing asset management platform, it is easy to have digital files residing in an unmanaged state.
 Content can be scattered across the organization in local computers, external devices, and/or messy network drives.

 Here are some warning signs that can lead to potential liabilities: